Tips for selling a property in Portugal

 The legal requirements and process for selling a property in Portugal are very similar to those for purchasing.

 Therefore it is important that all relevant documents are available and up to date and there are no outstanding charges against the property.
 (See list below of legal documents required to sell your property.
-If some of these documents are not in order, don’t worry we can assist you in checking the documents).
+If some of these documents are not in order, don’t worry we can assist you in checking the documents and to get them all updated and in order).

 Incomplete documentation and outstanding charges will delay the sale process, and in some instances this maybe for many months which in the worst scenario will put a buyer off.